skip to Main Content

 The DAGMAR model is an acronym for Defining Advertising Goals for Measured Advertising Results.

-This model suggests that the primary objective of advertising is to communicate with the audience effectively.
+This model suggests that the primary objective of advertising is to communicate effectively with the audience.

 The model aims to identify the stages of consumer involvement, considering the audience’s awareness, comprehension, conviction, and, ultimately, action.